COS301-SE-2024/Query-Builder/query-builder-docs/docs/requirements-specification/technology-requirements.md

     We will be using Git for version control to manage changes to our codebase.
 Git enables collaborative development, efficient tracking of changes, and easy branching and merging of code.

+- Github

+    We will use GitHub as our remote repository hosting service, enabling collaboration, code review, and project management features for our team.

 ## Documentation
 *In this subsection we will explain how we intent to show all documentation*